Frequently asked questions

 Q. What are you doing to ensure your stores are clean?

 A. We are doing everything possible to reduce the risk of infection, for our customers and colleagues.
-We have social distancing measures in place that can be viewed in our advert.
+Some measures you will see in store include:

 Q. Are you selling face coverings?